 Critical Reasoning: Boldface Type Questions

-In the argument, the two portions in boldface play which of the following roles?
+In the argument given, the two portions in boldface play which of the following roles?